 Overall, Airplay is a killer feature, and it’s the one reason that I still use my Apple TV, even though I usually use a Roku.

-Otherwise, Roku has more apps and is cheaper!
+Otherwise, Roku has more apps, is cheaper, and has Airplay!
 Amazon Fire TV Stick is a good option as well.

 A lot of folks (including me) have an Apple TV for Airplay and a Roku (or Amazon Fire TV) for the apps.